Hayredin950/twitter-sentiment-analyzer/README.md

-Got it!
-Here’s a fully customized, detailed, and catchy README.md tailored for your **Twitter Sentiment Analyzer** project.
-I added some friendly tone, clear steps, and extra details to impress users and contributors:

----

 # 📊 Twitter Sentiment Analyzer

 Welcome to the **Twitter Sentiment Analyzer** — an interactive and powerful app that lets you analyze the sentiment of any tweet or short text.